 1. Microscopy: Does your protocol involve video microscopy, such as filming a complex dissection or microinjection technique?
 (Y/N) N

 2. Does your protocol include software usage?
-(Y/N)
+(Y/N) N

 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.